hunbelievable/mustache-historian/DATA_GUIDE.md

 ## Adding a new year

-When a new Movember season wraps up:
+When a growing season wraps up:

 1. **Create** `fundraising-YYYY.csv` — copy the format from last year's file, replace all the data, make sure ranks are sequential and dollar amounts are